danhouldsworth/helloLanguages/3. Iterations/TASK.md

 #Task

-Given an integer n, display to std out the following for all values from 0 -> n :
+1. Given an integer n, for all values from 0 -> n calculate both n! and the nth Fibonacci number

-1. n factorial
-2. The nth Fibonacci number
-3. PI correct to n decimal places using Leibniz series
+2. Display PI correct to n decimal places using Leibniz series

 Bonus : What is the fastest we can calculate PI to 10dps still using Leibniz series?
+What are some pitfalls?

 Notes :
  - Turns out Leibniz series for PI converges very slowly.
 It takes 1bn iterations just to get 10dps!